theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/amazon-aws-s3/connection.md

 **Note:** The setting "Server-side encryption" does not relate to transport encryption between Xtract Universal and S3.
 By default, the channel for sending data to S3 is always encrypted.

 - **None**<br>
-Sever sided encryption of data not active.
+Server-sided encryption of data not active.

 - **SSE-S3**<br>
 Encrypts data using the by default available S3 user account encryption key ([S3 Managed Encryption Keys](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html)).